Charles H. Jordan: Life

-Adult life

-Jordan first job was with Orenstein & Koppel.
-While holidaying in Krummhübel (present day Karpacz, Poland) Jordan met the daughter of the guesthouse owner, Elizabeth Nemela, later marrying her in 1931.
-After being attacked her Nazi brother in 1933, the couple fled as refugees to Prague and lived in Dlouhá Street.
+As an adult, Jordan was a Zionist whose first job was with engineering company Orenstein & Koppel.
+While holidaying in Krummhübel (present-day Karpacz, Poland) Jordan met the daughter of guesthouse owner, Elizabeth Nemela, later marrying her in 1931.
+After being attacked by her Nazi brother in 1933, the couple fled as refugees to Prague and lived in Dlouhá Street.
 In Prague, American embassy officials delayed Jordan's attempts to get an American passport for himself and a visa for his non-American wife.
-When he did return to the United States, Jordan attended Pennsylvania School of Social Work and the New York School of Social Work.
-He took employment with the Jewish Family Welfare Society of Philadelphia, the Philadelphia County Relief Board, the Jewish Social Service Association in New York City, the National Committee for the Resettlement of Foreign Physicians, and the National Refugee Service.
+When he did return to the U.S., Jordan attended Pennsylvania School of Social Work and the New York School of Social Work.
+He took employment with the Jewish Family Welfare Society of Philadelphia, the Philadelphia County Relief Board, the Jewish Social Service Association in New York City, the National Committee for the Resettlement of Foreign Physicians, and at the National Refugee Service.
+Jordan and Nemela lived at 340 East 64th Street, New York City.

 Jordan joined the American Jewish Joint Distribution Committee (JDC) in 1941, initially as the director of the Caribbean region, based at the organisation's regional headquarters in Havana, Cuba.
 As he helped Jews flee Nazi Germany for Cuba, the Office of Strategic Services (the predecessor to the US Central Intelligence Agency) suspected him of collaborating with the Nazis, believing that Nazis allowed Jewish refugees' escape in return for espionage activities.

-From 1943 until 1945 Jordan served in the United States Navy before returning to work for the JDC, based in Shanghai.
-In 1948, he led the JDC's emigration department in Paris, helping Jewish refugees escape persecution in Eastern Europe.
-In 1950, he moved to Hungary, where he helped keep Jewish hospitals and soup kitchens operational, and supported Jewish refugees fleeing westwards.
+From 1943 until 1945, Jordan served in the U.S. Navy before returning to work for the JDC as their Director of Far Eastern Activities based in Shanghai.
+In 1947, Jordan pushed the Australian Government to be more accepting of Jewish refugees seeking to flee from Shanghai.
+In 1948, he led the JDC's emigration department in Paris where he helped Jewish refugees escape persecution in Eastern Europe.
+In 1950, he moved to Hungary, where he helped keep Jewish hospitals and soup kitchens operational, while supporting Jewish refugees fleeing westwards.
 Jordan fled Hungary just as his local collaborators were arrested and accused of partaking in Zionist conspiracies.